Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 <a name="appusage_get"></a>
 ## Getting Battery Usage Information of Application

-To get the battery usage information related with application ID:
+To get the battery usage information related to the application ID:

 - Get battery usage information of an application for a particular resource over a specific duration of time.
-  To get resource ID use the `battery_monitor_resource_id_e` enum, and to get the time duration type information use the `battery_monitor_duration_type_e` enum:
+  To get the resource ID, use the `battery_monitor_resource_id_e` enum and to get the time duration type information, use the `battery_monitor_duration_type_e` enum:

     ```
     #include <battery_monitor.h>